mattcanty/blog/content/blog/2020-11-11-disabling-pihole-with-ios-shortcuts/index.md

 from my home screen.

 ![Widget screen on iPhone showing the Pause Pihole function](https://lh3.googleusercontent.com/8duBfn-9k6Mm5CfoSjMkDnivhrPgcef9shKZkEBunqduWKilE9_MAXTpPhHlrt-7FYeNqk-LGsApELV5tzkco43-qq75KIVteXwCahMNlWC1avW4Cx77zgdpXEWQwD8aMHIK__cz1_0=w400 "iPhone widgets screen")

+## End of Page

+If you are a pro.
+Then you are going to want to do a bit more than use the default username and password for your Raspberry Pi.

+My advice would be to:

+1. Use SSH (yes the app supports SSH Key as well - I still need to do this)
+2. Create a 2nd user, which does not have root access to your device.
+In essence the `pi` user is allowed to do _anything_ on your Pi.
+So you are leaving yourself a little vulnerable...

+You have been warned.

 I hope you find this useful :-)